fudab/fudab.github.io/covid-19/us.md

     <th align="center"><img width="600" src="./figures_us/US_R_fitting_0426.png"></th>
   </tr>
   <tr>
     <td>Figure 4: All three models: SEIR, exponential growth and power growth.
 Scatters indicate the actual number of infected people and the curves are the corresponding results of least square fitting.
-To avoid a sudden increase in the order of magnitude, we only give the estimated values of the first five weeks for the exponential function.
 The error bar is shown for R. </td>
   </tr>
 </table>